 5. You Don’t Have To Do All The Work Yourself

 So, what’s next?
 If you’re wondering how you can get started in residential construction lending, you have a lot to think about.
 Even though we can’t cover everything in the scope of this blog post, here are a couple initial next steps for you to consider.

 First, search in your professional network for recommendations and people with construction lending experience.
 Word-of-mouth referrals are an excellent way to find the right construction financing advice and talent.

 Keep in mind that finding the right people will take several months and developing a quality construction loan product can take even longer, if you’re not prepared.

 We know the struggle.
-That’s why we designed turnkey construction lending solutions for mortgage bankers like you.
+That’s why we designed a digital construction lending solution for mortgage bankers like you.

 Leveraging the expertise of a construction loan management company, like Land Gorilla, will help you launch your loan product more quickly and implement industry best practices that you need to mitigate your risk.

 In other words, you don’t have to do it all!

 Take advantage of our industry knowledge, construction lending software, so you can concentrate on offering your borrower’s the best construction to perm loan product available; focusing on what you do best – closing more loans!